The Medicines (MDCO) Q1 2017 Results - Earnings Call Transcript

 Thanks very much, Bill.
 First on meropenem-vaborbactam, in February we announced the FDA acceptance of an NDA application for priority review for meropenem-vaborbactam for the treatment of complicated urinary tract infections and including acute pyelonephritis.

-The FDA review of meropenem-vaborbactam is now underway with the priority review designation and a PDUFA date in the third quarter.
-If approved at that time, meropenem-vaborbactam is anticipated to be launched in the U.S. market before the end of 2017, as what we believe to be a highly potent, differentiated, and highly effective treatment for serious gram-negative infections, in the urinary tract including those caused by carbapenemase (sic) [carbapenem] (04:56) -resistant Enterobacteriaceae or CRE.
+The FDA review of meropenem-vaborbactam is now underway, with the priority review designation and a PDUFA date in the third quarter.
+If approved at that time, meropenem-vaborbactam is anticipated to be launched in the U.S. market before the end of 2017, as what we believe to be a highly potent, differentiated, and highly effective treatment for serious gram-negative infections in the urinary tract, including those caused by carbapenemase (sic) [carbapenem] (4:56) -resistant Enterobacteriaceae, or CRE.

-This morning we also announced in a press release our agreement with FDA on the Phase III clinical program for inclisiran, we recently received final End-of-Phase II meeting minutes from the Agency.
+This morning, we also announced in a press release our agreement with FDA on the Phase III clinical program for inclisiran, we recently received final End-of-Phase II meeting minutes from the Agency.

 In brief summary, pivotal trials will enroll approximately 1,500 subjects randomized to inclisiran versus approximately 1,500 patients randomized to placebo, with a primary endpoint of LDL-C and an 18-month study period.
 The NDA submission is anticipated at or around the end of 2019.
-The Phase III clinical program for inclisiran is designed to support the submission of a New Drug Application supported by the FDA and the Phase III program will comprise clinical trials in subjects with atherosclerotic cardiovascular disease also called ASCVD, that's people with prior heart attacks, people with peripheral artery disease and people with prior strokes, and familial hypercholesterolemia or FH.
+The Phase III clinical program for inclisiran is designed to support the submission of a New Drug Application supported by the FDA, and the Phase III program will comprise clinical trials in subjects with atherosclerotic cardiovascular disease, also called ASCVD.
+In other words, people with prior heart attacks, people with peripheral artery disease, and people with prior strokes, and familial hypercholesterolemia, or FH.
 And the program will collectively enroll those 3,000 subjects randomized between inclisiran or placebo in a 1 to 1 ratio.

 Primary endpoint for all the pivotal clinical trials will be LDL-C change from baseline.
 Subjects will be studied for 18 months.
-And the dose of inclisiran will be 300 mg given subcutaneously on day-1, on day-90 and then every six months thereafter.
+And the dose of inclisiran will be 300 mg given subcutaneously on day-1, on day-90, and then every six months thereafter.
 Subjects will receive a total of four doses of inclisiran during the 18-month study period.

 Although not part of the first NDA, we'll also perform a cardiovascular outcomes trial in about 14,000 subjects with ASCVD and/or risk equivalents, such as diabetes, to determine the effects of LDL-C lowering with inclisiran on cardiovascular outcomes in patients at high risk.

-The design of the outcomes study or trial has also been agreed with the FDA and the primary efficacy endpoint for that trial will be a composite of coronary heart disease death, non-fatal myocardial infarction, and fatal and non-fatal ischemic stroke.
+The design of the outcomes study or trial has also been agreed with the FDA, and the primary efficacy endpoint for that trial will be a composite of coronary heart disease death, non-fatal myocardial infarction, and fatal or non-fatal ischemic stroke.
 These three endpoints have been demonstrated modifiable in previous, similar outcomes trials.
-The duration of the outcomes trial will be long enough to accumulate sufficient events to provide, what we believe will be overwhelming statistical power to ascertain treatment group differences and we'll maximize the clinical effect size associated with LDL-C lowering.
+The duration of the outcomes trial will be long enough to accumulate sufficient events to provide what we believe will be overwhelming statistical power to ascertain treatment group differences, and we'll maximize the clinical effect size associated with LDL-C lowering.
 Assuming success, the outcomes trial will be submitted to the FDA as a supplemental NDA, after the first NDA.

 We're grateful to the FDA for its expertise, advice and support.
 Cardiovascular disease is a serious threat to the health of Americans, and it's clear that the FDA is committed to facilitating the development and approval of effective and safe drugs to address this important public health problem.
-Based on data from our Phase II ORION-1 study and the previous Phase I study, both of course, published in The New England Journal of Medicine, we are confident that inclisiran reduces LDL-C meaningfully.
-We're also, very highly encouraged by the safety data from these prior studies.
+Based on data from our Phase II ORION-1 study and the previous Phase I study, both of course, published in The New England Journal of Medicine, we are very confident that inclisiran reduces LDL-C meaningfully.
+We're also very highly encouraged by the safety data from these prior studies.

-Inclisiran's highly-differentiated dosing schedule, also we believe, has the potential to transform the burden placed on millions of patients who so badly need to lower LDL (sic) [LDL-C] (08:48) levels.
-We anticipate completing the LDL-C lowering program quickly and to submit an NDA for ASCVD and FH at or around the end of 2019.
+Inclisiran's highly differentiated dosing schedule also, we believe, has the potential to transform the burden placed on millions of patients who so badly need to lower LDL (sic) [LDL-C] (8:48) levels.
+We anticipate completing the LDL-C lowering program quickly, and to submit an NDA for ASCVD and FH at or around the end of 2019.
 We believe our agreement with the FDA on the Phase III clinical development program for inclisiran is highly favorable and adds significantly to inclisiran's strategic value.

 Although not required for the NDA, our aggressive planned cardiovascular outcomes trial in high-risk subjects with ASCVD and/or risk-equivalents, such as diabetes, is likely we believe to positive outcomes data, with primary outcome clinical effects greater than those reported for anti-PCSK9 monoclonal antibodies, at least to-date.
 Such a result is likely drive a high level of competitiveness in the worldwide market – which we expect to become very large.